A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: Preliminaries

 \subsection{Converse bound based on index coding}

-The converse bound under uncoded cache placement developed in~\cite{wan2020index} establishes a fundamental connection between coded caching and index coding (IC)~\cite{arbabjolfaei2013index}.
-Specifically, when the cache placement phase is uncoded and both the cache contents and user demands are fixed, the delivery phase of a caching system can be equivalently viewed as an index coding problem.
-In the considered MACC setting, for given MN cache-node placement and user-cache access topology $\mathcal{A}$, the cache contents available to each user can be uniquely determined.
-Therefore, the IC converse framework in~\cite{wan2020index} can be directly applied to derive a lower bound on the delivery load of the MACC problem.

-The work in~\cite{wan2020index} shows that, for any given demand vector and user permutation, an acyclic set of subfiles can be constructed to yield a linear inequality on the delivery load, expressed as the sum of the lengths of the subfiles in the selected acyclic set.
-The overall converse bound is then obtained by aggregating such inequalities over all possible demand vectors and user permutations.
+The converse bound under uncoded cache placement developed in~\cite{wan2020index} establishes a fundamental connection between coded caching and index coding (IC).
+Specifically, when the cache placement phase is uncoded and the cache contents are fixed, the delivery phase of a caching system can be viewed as equivalent to an index coding problem.
+In the considered MACC setting, for the given MN cache-node placement and user-cache access topology $\mathcal{A}$, the cache contents available to each user can be uniquely determined.
+Therefore, the framework of IC converse bound in~\cite{wan2020index} can be directly applied to derive a lower bound on the transmission load of the MACC system.
+The work in~\cite{wan2020index} shows that, for any given cache placement and user permutation, an acyclic set of subfiles can be constructed to yield a linear inequality on the transmission load, expressed as the sum of the lengths of the subfiles in the selected acyclic set.
+The overall converse bound is then obtained by aggregating such inequalities over all possible user permutations.